 How to Use the K575

 With the K575, we have, what the company calls, ‘The Ultimate Keurig Brewer’.
 Featuring the new 2.0 brew system, the K575 refines and, in some ways, enhances the pod experience even further.
-It includes an impressively large color touch screen (you can even choose background wallpaper!), a larger 80oz water tank, and impressive brew functionality.
+It includes an impressively large color touch screen (you can even choose background wallpaper!), a larger 80oz water reservoir, and impressive brew functionality.
 This means that while you can enjoy a single cup, you can also brew a range of other size beverages, all the way up to the 30oz carafe.
 Note that a compatible carafe is not supplied with the machine and needs to be purchased separately.
 The K575 features a sensor to detect when a correct Keurig Carafe is in place.

 Other notable improvements Keurig has made with the K575 include a new 12oz single cup size serving and easier hot water dispensing, with the option now included in the screen menu, and the ability to choose a cup size for plain hot water (4, 6, 8, 10, or 12oz).

 Before purchasing, it is important to note that (officially) only K-Cups that are compatible with 2.0 brew system can be used with the K575.
-This may be a big deal to some potential purchasers, such as those with a huge stock of old-style K-Cups to use up or whose favorites are not available as a 2.0-compatiable pod.
-However, there remains a wide choice of compatible pods available, so going with the 2.0 system does not limit the variety on offer, which is, of course, one of the great advantages of these capsule machines.
+This may be a big deal to some potential purchasers, such as those with a huge stock of old-style K-Cups to use up or whose favorites are not available as a 2.0-compatible pod.
+However, there remains a wide choice of compatible pods available, so going with the 2.0 system does not limit the variety on offer, which is, of course, one of the great advantages of these capsule coffee makers.

 The outside of the machine should be wiped down with soapy water and a soft cloth; likewise, the water tank and drip tray (they are not dishwasher safe).
-Inside the machine, the pod holder, housing, and base can be taken out and cleaned (again, with soapy water and a soft cloth).
+Inside the coffee brewer the pod holder, housing, and base can be taken out and cleaned (again, with soapy water and a soft cloth).
 So far, so easy!

 You might also need to clean out the brewer’s entrance needle.
 A maintenance accessory is supplied which fits into the pod holder.
 Lifting and lowering the handle several times clears out any clogged grounds.
 You then need to perform a ‘cleansing brew’ to flush through some clean water.
 Additionally, the exit needle may need attention with the end of a paperclip, or similar, to remove any clogged up grounds.